 Using CDN, you can solve all the problems described above and make it so that the site can be downloaded quickly from anywhere in the world.

-The abbreviation CDN stands for content delivery network.
-CDN is a geographically distributed network consisting of a main node and cracks, which are points of presence that can be located in different parts of the world.
-It is on them that all the "heaviest" elements of the site are cached.
+CDN is a geographically distributed network consisting of a main node and cracks, which are points of presence in different parts of the world.
+All the "heaviest elements" of the site are cached on them.
 When accessing the main server, the user will be redirected to the nearest point of presence.
-Due to this, the network route between servers is reduced, and the site is much faster from the user's point of view.">
+Due to this, the network route between servers is reduced, and the site is faster from the user's point of view.">

 The benefits received by site owners through the use of CDN are quite obvious: